carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 > is (i.e. why hasn't the PR been merged).
 Draft a response to the
 > PR/Issue in the Etherpad.
 If you're comfortable doing so, add your
 > response to the conversation and tag the other Maintainers for the lesson.
 {: .challenge}

-> ## Instructor Note: Minute Cards (5 min)
-> Have Maintainer Onboarding participants fill out Minute Cards to collect feedback on the session.
-{: .challenge}